 How Long is the Chicago Riverwalk?

 Spanning 3.4 miles, the Riverwalk of Chicago gives you an excellent opportunity to stretch your legs while offering excitement for everyone and a beautiful view of the Chicago River!
 Plus, you can enjoy Chicago Riverwalk attractions that get you out on the water itself, like kayaking and fishing.

-Throughout the year, the Chicago Riverwalk is open from 6 a.m. to 11 p.m., with boat excursions typically running from May to October as long as weather permits.
+The Chicago Riverwalk is open from 6:00 am to 11:00 pm year-round, with boat excursions typically running from May to October or as long as weather permits.
 For Chicago Riverwalk parking, the most convenient parking can be found at either Grant Park North Garage, Millennium Park garage, or Millennium Lakeside garage.

 Now that you have your visit to the Riverwalk of Chicago planned out, be sure to check out other summertime activities in Chicago—including learning about the Skydeck at Willis Tower!
-Contact us for more information on how to make the most of your next visit to the Windy City!
+Contact us for more information on how to make the most of your next visit to the River North neighborhood!